Immigration policy of the second Trump administration: Immigrant visa pause for 75 countries

+Source:) On August 21st, U.S. District Judge Jeannette A. Vargas ruled that this policy was unlawful.
+In a 61-page decision, she ruled that the policy violated the Immigration and Nationality Act in multiple ways.

+Changes to nonimmigrant visas

-Changes to the H-1B visa
+H-1B visa fee

 In September 2025, the Trump administration introduced a $100,000 fee for H-1B visas, which allow US employers to hire foreign workers in specialty occupations.